shadawck/scabi/README.md

 # Scabi

-Scan dependencies of package from a specific package management system (pms) and return their vulnerabilities.
+Implement vulnerability scanning on top of package management system like apt, yarn, chocolatey... in command line

 # Install